3liz/QgisCadastrePlugin/CONTRIBUTING.md

 * In your IDE, with linked QGIS library
     * Setup your `QGIS_PREFIX_PATH` etc
-    * Right click on a test and launch it
+    * Right-click on a test and launch it

 ## Documentation